Armenian religion in Cyprus: Armenian Apostolic Church

-For centuries, the Prelature building was located within the Armenian compound in Victoria street in walled Nicosia; when that area was taken over by Turkish-Cypriot extremists in 1963-1964, the Prelature was temporarily housed in Aram Ouzounian street (1964-1968) and, later on, in Kyriakos Matsis street in Ayios Dhometios (1968-1984).
-Thanks to the efforts of Bishop Zareh Aznavorian and with financial aid from the Evangelical Church of Westphalia, the new Prelature building was erected in 1983, next to the Virgin Mary church and the Nareg school in Nicosia, by architects Athos Dikaios & Alkis Dikaios; it was officially inaugurated on 4 March 1984, during the pastoral visit of Catholicos Karekin II.
-By initiative of Archbishop Varoujan Hergelian, in 1998 the basement of the building was renovated and the "Vahram Utidjian" Hall was formed; previously a store room, it became a reality from the proceeds of the auction in 1994 of the art collection that Vahram Utidjian had donated to the Prelature in 1954.
+For centuries, the prelature building was located within the Armenian compound on Victoria Street in walled Nicosia; when that area was taken over by Turkish-Cypriot extremists in 1963–1964, the prelature was temporarily housed on Aram Ouzounian Street (1964–1968) and, later, on Kyriakos Matsis Street in Ayios Dhometios (1968–1984).
+A new prelature building was erected in 1983 due to the efforts of Bishop Zareh Aznavorian and with financial aid from the Evangelical Church of Westphalia.
+The new building is located next to the Holy Mother of God Cathedral and the Nareg school and was designed by architects Charilaos Dikaios and Athos Dikaios.
+It was officially inaugurated on 4 March 1984, during the pastoral visit of Catholicos Karekin II.
 It was inaugurated on 3 February 1999 by Catholicos Aram I; numerous charity, communal and cultural events take place there.
-The Prelature's consistory houses a collection of ecclesiastical relics, some of which were previously in the old Virgin Mary church or the Magaravank.
+The prelature's consistory houses a collection of ecclesiastical relics, some of which were previously in the Notre Dame de Tyre church or the Sourp Magar Monastery.